Tayef-Shah/ottercart/README.md

 1. Begin by opening a tab in Google Chrome and entering the line below into the search line\
 `chrome://extensions`
 2. Click the _load unpacked_ button near the top left corner of the page
-3. Select the _ottercart_ directory from your file search
+3. Select the _ottercart/build_ directory from your file search
 4. Enable the extension in your browser by selecting the toggle in the bottom right corner of the extension card on the page